Consensys/verax-documentation/core-concepts/schemas.md

 `@extends 0xa1b2c3... string firstName, string lastName`

-This will tell indexers to look up the schema referenced by the `extends` keyword, and concatenate it's schema string with the schema string in this schema.
-Note that any conflicting field names will be overridden by the last previous definition, so for example, if a field name exist in a parent schema and a child schema, the field definition from the child schema will be used.
+This will tell indexers to look up the schema referenced by the `extends` keyword, and concatenate its schema string with the schema string in this schema.
+Note that any conflicting field names will be overridden by the last previous definition, so for example, if a field name exists in a parent schema and a child schema, the field definition from the child schema will be used.
 Also, schemas can only inherit from one parent at a time.

 </details>